nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Horoscope should be a non-empty string.

 Example:
-`NewD name/Cleon age/22 gender/F height/1.76 horoscope/Taurus income/3000`
+`newD name/Cleon age/22 gender/F height/1.76 horoscope/Taurus income/3000`

 Expected output: `New date has been successfully added!`